arung-northwestern/pyIsoP/docs/examples.rst

 We have to initialize a client for Dask depending upon where you want to compute the grid.

-        2.1 Working on your laptop (1 CPU)
-        No need to do anything, Dask will automatically recognize and use multi-threading.
+        2.1 **Working on your laptop (1 CPU)**: No need to do anything, Dask will automatically recognize and use multi-threading.
 No overhead will occur from information transfer between nodes.

-        2.2 Working on an HPC (many, many CPUs)
-        You have to start a mini-cluster with your processor and memory requirements and set that as your client.
+        2.2 **Working on an HPC (many, many CPUs)**: You have to start a mini-cluster with your processor and memory requirements and set that as your client.
 Here's an example on an HPC that uses SLURM as the job-scheduler

         .. code-block:: python